stts-se/wikispeech-tts-wrappers/piper_server/README.md

 **2. Set up `venv` and install piper-tts**

 NB!
-For aligned output, you need to run this on a piper dev build for 1.3.1 or higher, since the released 1.3.0 version isn't alignment enabled
+For aligned output, you need to run this on a piper dev build for 1.3.1 or higher, since the released 1.3.0 version doesn't have alignment enabled.

 Docs:
 https://github.com/OHF-Voice/piper1-gpl/blob/main/docs/BUILDING.md